Fully heavy pentaquarks: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-This work is supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503, the National Program for Support of Top-notch Young Professionals and the 111 Project under Grant No. B20063.
-This project is also supported by the National Natural Science Foundation of China under Grants No. 11705072 and 11965016, and CAS Interdisciplinary Innovation Team.
+This work is supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503, the National Key Research and Development Program of China under Contract No. 2020YFA0406400, the 111 Project under Grant No. B20063, and the National Natural Science Foundation of China under Grant No. 12047501.
+This project is also supported by the National Natural Science Foundation of China under Grants No. 11705072 and No. 11965016, and the CAS Interdisciplinary Innovation Team.